Home » Skincare

 Retinol and tretinoin are both retinoids (vitamin A) but tretinoin is more concentrated and can give quicker results.
 It can also aggravate the skin more quickly as it’s stronger.

-You’re only able to get Tretinoin via a prescription, unlike retinol which is readily available online.
+When I started my personalised Dermatica subscription in May, the cream included 0.025%, and it took me two more months to reach 0.05%.
+You can only get Tretinoin via a prescription, unlike retinol which is available online.
 It’s strong stuff and should be used with care and sparingly!

 Being careful with retinoids